gradio-app/gradio/guides/09_other-tutorials/wrapping-layouts.md

         second_textbox = Textbox(value="second_textbox")
 ```

 Pay attention to the Row and Tab components this time.
-We have created the Textbox variables above and added them to Row with ```with``` syntax.
+We have created the Textbox variables above and added them to Row with the ```with``` syntax.
 Now we need to add the Row component to the Tab component.
-You can see that Row component is created with default parameters, so its render parameter is true, that's why the render function is going to be executed under the Tab component's ```with``` syntax.
+You can see that the Row component is created with default parameters, so its render parameter is true, that's why the render function is going to be executed under the Tab component's ```with``` syntax.

 To mimic this implementation, we need to call the ```render``` function of the ```main_layout``` variable after the ```with``` syntax of the ```main_layout``` variable.